huggingface/transformers/docs/source/en/agents.md

 audio = tool("This is a text to speech tool")
 ```

-# Getting the best out of your agents
+# Get the best out of your agents

 To be performant, your agents should be tailored to the task you intend to give them.